Choe Dooseok: Nature and Poetry

 Since the late 1990s when the military dictatorship was over and democracy was in place, his poetry has turned from the narrative poems into various forms.
-In “Epilogue” in When Flowers Bloom Among People (1997), he said “I want to write poems that naturally bloom like flowers.”
+In "Epilogue" in When Flowers Bloom Among People (1997), he said "I want to write poems that naturally bloom like flowers."
 Unlike his poems of the 1980s, he used a motif from nature such as sycamore, nut pine and waterfall; lines and verses became shorter; and his empathy with nature is more highlighted.
-Ask Flowers for Direction (2003) illustrates his ecological imagination toward Geomnyongso Pond, a Kalopanax and a young zelkova tree.
+Ask Flowers for Direction (2003) illustrates his ecological imagination toward Geomnyongso, a Kalopanax and a young zelkova tree.
 Monkshood (2009) expresses his concerns for harmonious life between nature and human being.
 Flower That Breathes Life (2018), named after a mythical flower, shows introspection on the inherently close association between nature and life.

 As he says that he has aspired to living in tune with the world, which is the basis of his poems, the realm of his poetry gets deeper as he desperately tries to communicate with living conditions he faces at any moment.